MPR coverage: Nitrate in drinking water a costly problem for small, rural cities

 That’s why FMR and residents from across the state have advocated for strengthening Minnesota’s proposed Groundwater Protection Rule.

-The rule, while imperfect, promotes voluntary adoption of management practices that could improve the quality and safety of drinking water in community wellhead areas where land use activities have the potential to affect the quality of water that flows into wells.
+The rule, does not include everything FMR advocated for but it is a good step forward.
+It promotes voluntary adoption of management practices that could improve the quality and safety of drinking water in community wellhead areas where land use activities have the potential to affect the quality of water that flows into wells.
 The rule also calls for common-sense regulations developed in consultation with and including area farmers.

-This strategy balances environmental protection, public health and farm profitability, and is a reasonable, incremental approach to addressing this public health risk.
+This strategy balances environmental protection, public health and farm profitability, and is a reasonable, If incrementa,l approach to addressing this public health risk.

 Ready to make a difference in state water policy?